michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 To help ensure a smooth tutorial, please go over these steps before the workshop:

-## Forking your own FLARE test lake
+## Creating your own FLARE lake from a template

 If you don't already have one, please create a GitHub account.

-Then, use the GitHub "fork" to create a fork of the FCR lake in your own account:
+* [Follow the instructions from the FLARE template README](https://github.com/FLARE-forecast/LAKE-forecast-code#readme) to create your own lake in your own GitHub repository

-* Browse to the FCR forecast code repository, [https://github.com/FLARE-forecast/FCRE-forecast-code](https://github.com/FLARE-forecast/FCRE-forecast-code)
-* Locate the "Fork" icon towards the top right of your screen; click on the down arrow and select "Create a new fork"

 ## Installing Rclone